sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 </figcaption>
 </figure>

-In the above example, D starts transmission as propogation delay caused it to collide.
+In the above example, $D$ starts transmission as propogation delay caused it to collide.
 Collision is only detected after the stations have already sent overlapping signals.
-Packets have to retranmitted.
+Packets have to be retransmitted.
 Whole transmission time is wasted.

 #### CSMA/CD